 Below are 20 of my favorite scriptures that have encouraged me on my special needs parenting journey, and I pray it does for you too.
-Feel free to print this list out and go through each verse one at a time.
-Consider praying one a day, or journaling your thoughts about it, or printing them out on cards and putting them around your house.
-Make them personal to your situation, your struggles, your journey.
+If you subscribe you'll receive a free printable of this list of scriptures, plus several other encouraging freebies.
+You could print out the list and keep it in your Bible or war room binder for during your prayer time.
+You may want to pray one scripture a day, or journal your thoughts about each one, or print them out on cards and put them around your house.
+Make each scripture personal to your situation, your struggles, your journey.

 There is power in God's word, and there's also power in our prayers.
 When you combine those two powers together, wow, get ready to see God move in mighty ways in your life, your heart, and your faith, as you continue along this special need parenting journey.

 Pray that you would remember how tenderly God loves you and your child(ren).